Detachment 172 Frequently Asked Questions

 When not in my uniform what do I wear?

 At all times while participating in AFROTC activities or while in Barrow Hall, civilian attire will be in good taste (clothing should not be too tight, tops should not excessively expose the chest area or midriff, and pants should not reveal underwear).
 Headgear of any kind shall not be worn inside Barrow Hall.
+Sunglasses will not be worn or perched on top of your head inside Barrow Hall.
+Headphones will be put away and not seen hanging out of clothing.
 T-shirts and sandals are authorized for all personnel.
 Pants/shorts shall not be worn below the waistline and shoes with laces will be tied.
 Women’s shorts must have an inseam no shorter than 7”, skirts must exceed fingertip when standing.
 When at the detachment any piercings need to be removed except for a female’s ears and men must be clean shaven.
 You must always remember that you represent both AFROTC and the Air Force in or out of uniform, so your clothing should not be offensive or obscene.

 Does the Air Force ROTC program include any extracurricular activities?